 Beyond these, useful secondary metrics include dock-to-stock time, on-time shipping percentage, and damage rate.

-Slot fast movers in the golden zone (waist-to-shoulder height) close to the packing station.
-Group SKUs by velocity, not by category.
-Use batch picking for orders with overlapping SKUs.
-Cluster pick paths so a worker walks the warehouse in one direction.
-Add scan-to-confirm at the bin, the cart, and the packing station to catch errors before the box leaves.
-Most operations gain 25 to 50 percent on units picked per hour from slotting and pick-path changes alone.
+We slot fast movers in the golden zone (waist-to-shoulder height) close to the packing station, group SKUs by velocity instead of category, use batch picking for orders with overlapping SKUs, cluster pick paths so a worker walks the warehouse in one direction, and add scan-to-confirm at the bin, the cart, and the packing station to catch errors before the box leaves.
+We routinely see 25 to 50 percent gains on units picked per hour from slotting and pick-path changes alone.

 1. Implement scan verification at the bin (scan the location and the SKU before picking).